 If you want the broader safety rules in plain language, visit crib safety standards.

 Parents often look for Greenguard Gold or similar low-emissions certifications.
 These certifications can support indoor air quality goals.
 They do not replace firmness requirements.
 Certification is a nice extra, not the core safety feature.
+If you are specifically trying to avoid chemical exposure concerns, this non-toxic crib mattress guide breaks down what actually matters versus what is just marketing language.

 Common crib mattress core types include: